-- Percent of students scoring at or above grade level on the NC End of Grade (EOGs) Tests administered in Grades 3 8. - Percent of students who graduate from high school on time, or earn a GED. - Percent of the population of 18 to 25 year olds that are working or in school.

-• Indicators of behaviors such at teen pregnancy, juvenile detention, school suspensions, and gang activity.
+- Percent of students scoring at or above grade level on the NC End of Grade (EOGs) Tests administered in Grades 3 8. - Percent of students who graduate from high school on time, or earn a GED. - Percent of the population of 18 to 25 year olds that are working or in school. - Indicators of behaviors such at teen pregnancy, juvenile detention, school suspensions, and gang activity. - Offer statistics focused on the diverse populations who meet the desired goals stated above.

-INCOME AND INDEPENDENCE: INCREASING SELF-SUFFICIENCY
+INCOME & INDEPENDENCE: INCREASING SELF-SUFFICIENCY